weaverwhale/bun-vector-mcp/src/frontend/pages/docs/ARCHITECTURE.md

 - Fast inference
 - No local model downloads
 - Higher quality embeddings and generation
-- Requires API access and credits
+- Flexible model selection
+- Works with LMStudio, OpenAI, or any compatible API

 ### RAG Parameters